Cornish devolution

-Cornish devolution is the movement to increase the governing powers of the County of Cornwall.
+Cornish devolution is the transfer of political powers to Cornwall by the Parliament of the United Kingdom.
+There have been two deals that devolved limited powers to Cornwall, one in 2015, and another in 2023; both deals were enacted as part of local government reform in England.
+Cornwall Council has called for a bespoke devolution deal for Cornwall that recognises Cornwall's status as a national minority, and grants powers similar to those held by Wales and Scotland.

-History of Cornish devolution and status
+Background

 Origin of English rule

 By the end of King Ine's reign (688–726), the West Saxon frontier had probably reached the modern western border of Devon.
 Anglo-Saxon expansion into Cornwall may have begun under King Ecgberht (802–839), although the Cornish had their own king as late as 875, when Dungarth rex Cerniu is said to have drowned.
 Some level of Cornish independence may have continued into the 10th century, consistent with William of Malmesbury's account of King Æthelstan's expulsion of the Britons from Exeter and establishment of the River Tamar as the boundary between Cornwall and Wessex.

 In 1066, much of Cornwall was invaded by the Normans, and Brian of Brittany may have been made earl of Cornwall by William the Conqueror and some Cornish people returned to Cornwall from Brittany following prior invasion by the Anglo-Saxons.

 The peerage of the Earl of Cornwall was created and first appointed to Condor of Cornwall, a survivor of the royal lineage of Cornwall.